Eanbald (died 796): Archbishop

 Eanbald's time as archbishop was a time of political instability in the Northumbrian kingdom.
 The synod of 786 condemned regicide, probably because of the number of kings and royal kin that had been killed in the political struggles taking place in the kingdom of Northumbria.
-His archbishorpric also witnessed the first attacks of the Danes on Northumbria.
-The country was so widely ravaged, that in 790, the Yorkist scholar, Alcuin, deserted the city for the Frankish Court of Charlemagne.
+His archbishopric also witnessed the first attacks of the Danes on Northumbria.
+The country was so widely ravaged that in 790, the Yorkist scholar, Alcuin, deserted the city for the Frankish Court of Charlemagne.

 Later life and death

-On 26 May 796, Eanbald consecrated Eardwulf of Northumbria as king at York.
-Eanbald died at the monastery of Etlete or Edete on 10 August 796, the monastery's exact location has not be determined.
+On 26 May 796, Eanbald consecrated Ælfwald of Northumbria as king at York.
+Eanbald died at the monastery of Etlete or Edete on 10 August 796, the monastery's exact location has not been determined.
 He was buried in York Minster.